jeffijoe/awilix/README.md

 Used with `container.register({ userService: asFunction(makeUserService) })`.
 Tells Awilix to invoke the function without any context.

-The returned registration has the following chainable (fluid) API:
+The returned resolver has the following chainable (fluid) API:

 * `asFunction(fn).setLifetime(lifetime: string)`: sets the lifetime of the registration to the given value.
 * `asFunction(fn).transient()`: same as `asFunction(fn).setLifetime(Lifetime.TRANSIENT)`.